John Maynard (1604–1690): Continuing political preferment

 Maynard was among the commissioners appointed to collect the quota of the Spanish war tax of 1657 payable by Devon.
 Thomas Carlyle is in error in stating that he was a member of Cromwell's House of Lords.
 He sat in the House of Commons for Plymouth during the Second Protectorate Parliament, and on the debates on the designation to be given to the 'other' house argued strongly for the revival of the old name (4 February 1657/8).
 Burnet states, and it is extremely probable, that he was also in favour of the revival of monarchy.
 On 1 May 1658 he was appointed Protector's serjeant, in which capacity he followed the Protector's bier on the ensuing 23 November.
 On the accession of Richard Cromwell he was made solicitor-general, and in parliament, where he sat for Newtown, Isle of Wight, lent the whole weight of his authority as a constitutional lawyer to prop up the Protector's tottering government.

 Education

 In 1658, Maynard was involved in the founding of two schools in Exeter, The Maynard School for girls and Hele's School for boys.
 He was also involved with the Grammar school at Totnes which, like The Maynard, was endowed with funds under the will of Elizeeus Hele, who left considerable property for charitable purposes (Maynard was one of the trustees of his will).
 The will was the subject of a court case held before Sir Edward Rhodes.
 In this case the Captain Edmond Lister petitioned parliament on behalf of his wife Joanne.
 The basis of the petition was that all the money had been left to charity although at the time the will was written Joanne was not born.
-Rhodes found that any monies left over from the charitable purposes should be given to Joanne Lister although the chaitiable purposes should continue.
+Rhodes found that any monies left over from the charitable purposes should be given to Joanne Lister although the charitable purposes should continue.